Correlation measures of a quantum state and information characteristics of a quantum channel: Applications to quantum channels characteristics

 and

-where the last relation holds provided that $\mu$ is an ensemble of pure states and $\M_\mu\in\mathfrak{M}_R^0$.
 The output Holevo information $\chi(\widehat{\Phi}(\mu))$ of a complementary channel is interpreted as a bound on the amount of classical information "obtained" by the environment (or "eavesdropper" in terms of secret communications) \cite{H-SCI,Wilde}.
+The quantity $\chi(\widehat{\Phi}(\mu))$ is completely determined by $\Phi$ and $\mu$ due to the isometrical equivalence of all the channels complementary to the channel $\Phi$ \cite{H-c-ch}.

 Below we will consider different applications of the relations (\ref{MI-rep})-(\ref{ER-rep}) and (\ref{MI-CHI-rep+})-(\ref{ER-rep+}).